chrultrabook/docs/src/docs/unbricking/index.md

 ### Clean Up

 Once flashing is complete, disconnect the Suzy-Q cable.
 If the internal battery was not disconnected, the device will likely reboot as soon as flashing has completed.
-If the internal battery was disconnected, reconnect it and replace the bottom cover.
+If the internal battery was disconnected, reconnect it and replace the bottom cover/keyboard.
 Flip over the device, connect external power, press the power button, and cross your fingers :)

 ---